 Before you start, are you sure you've got the skills to tackle a project of this size?
-Designing a Booklet requires a lot more experience than Business Cards or Leaflets.
-If you're certain you want to design it yourself, read the whole of this guide and follow this additional advice.
+Designing a Booklet requires a lot more experience than Business Cards or Brochures.
+If you're certain you want to design it yourself, read this whole guide and follow this additional advice.
 It's best to call us before you start work - it may save you some heartache later on.